masseydigital/jhep-605-601-group-project/README.md

 The client application for clue-less is what users use when they access the Clue-Less from their client computer.

+To try out the current release of the client app, go to https://dev4286.d2cd3xkl3svzop.amplifyapp.com/

 ### Server Application

 The server application for Clue-Less manages connections between clients and the server for instances of the games.
 It manages the game state and logic for each game of Clue-Less.